 Adults should understand how muscle health contributes to overall health and wellness and how age-related muscle loss can threaten the body’s condition and overall quality of life.
 Mature adults who practice positive muscle supporting habits, like healthy nutrition and exercise, enable themselves with improved mobility and energy.
 Both factors can empower aging adults to live self-sufficient and more satisfying lives.

-Advances in nutrition and medicine have gifted humanity with longer average life expectancy.
+Advances in nutrition and medicine have gifted humanity with a longer average life expectancy.
 Unfortunately, with prolonged life comes prolonged risk of age-related ailments.

-Although some age-associated disorders, such as cognitive decline and loss of bone mass, have drawn extensive media attention, moderate loss of muscle mass occurs in approximately 70.7% of males and 41.9% of females aged 65 or older, according to the journal Frontiers in Aging Neuroscience.
+Although some age-associated disorders, such as cognitive decline and loss of bone mass, have drawn extensive media attention, moderate loss of muscle tone occurs in approximately 70.7% of males and 41.9% of females aged 65 or older, according to the journal Frontiers in Aging Neuroscience.

 According to WebMD, “physically inactive people can lose as much as 3 to 5% of their muscle mass each decade after age 30.”
 Furthermore, “muscle loss accelerates after age 40 and continues to accelerate until 35–40% of total muscle mass and 20-40% of strength is lost by age 80,” according to research from Muscle, Ligaments, and Tendons Journal.